-The Monroe County Administrator, after consulting with MCEM, Incident Commander, and health officials has the authority to allow public personnel to be exposed to established exposure limits.
+The Incident Commander, in cooperation with the Monroe County Administrator, and health officials has the authority to allow public personnel to be exposed to established exposure limits.
 These situations would be limited to lifesaving actions requiring search and removal of injured persons or entry to prevent conditions that would probably injure large numbers of individuals and to less stressful circumstances where it is desirable to enter a hazardous area to protect facilities, prevent further release, or control fires.
 Authorized exposure will not exceed OSHA Ceiling Concentrations (C) at any time.